-Eggs hunts, live Easter bunny petting, an Easter maze and pop-up Easter farms are just a few of the many activities geared towards families with young children in and around Montreal.
-Plus every year over the holiday weekend, Atrium le 1000, an indoor ice-skating facility in downtown Montreal, opens to families.
+Egg hunts, live Easter bunny interactions, and pop-up Easter farms are just a few of the many activities geared toward families with young children in and around Montreal.
+And every year over the holiday weekend, Atrium le 1000, an indoor ice-skating facility in downtown Montreal, opens to families.
 If you're unsure where you can find a good egg hunt, your best bet is to check the event calendars of libraries across the city.

 Take advantage of any opportunity to enjoy brunch at one of Montreal's top restaurants, especially if you're looking for French cuisine.
 Some restaurants really do go above and beyond to offer special menus tailor-made for the Easter holiday, such as the fancy Maison Boulud in the Ritz-Carlton Hotel and posh high tea service at Camellia Sinensis and other tea rooms across the city.
 This is always a busy day for restaurants in Montreal, so make sure you call ahead to inquire about making reservations.